-- 6. In addition to the importance of CH4 emission abatement for climate change mitigation, CH4 is a precursor of ground-level ozone.
-Hence, CH4 emissions are also of the utmost importance from an air pollution and human health effects perspective.
-Consequently, CH4 has to be considered as being both a GHG and an air pollutant.4 - 7.
-According to basic estimates, about 40 per cent of global CH4 emissions come from biogenic (natural) sources, such as wetlands, while the remaining 60 per cent come from to anthropogenic sources.5 Atmospheric CH4 concentration has tripled since the beginning of industrialization in 1750.6 CH4 emission growth is highly related to increasing emissions from human activities, such as agriculture, fossil fuel production and solid waste and wastewater treatment, while agriculture is the largest anthropogenic source of global CH4 emissions. - 8.
-Nowadays, around 50 per cent of anthropogenic CH4 emissions are generated by activities in agriculture (mainly due to livestock farming and enteric CH4 formation by cattle and sheep, or emissions from liquid manure and rice production).7 Gases from municipal solid waste landfills and oil and gas production are the largest non-agricultural sources of CH4 emissions. - 9.
-Since 1990, actions have been implemented in the European Union to reduce CH4 emissions, which, in combination with the introduction of structural measures, have led to a decrease in CH4 emissions of about 37 per cent within the European Union region.
-However, said decrease is mainly driven by the reduction of both waste stored in landfills and coal mining activities, which directly affected CH4 emission levels in Europe.
-Further potential exists for CH4 emission reduction, especially a number of options regarding landfill emissions and natural gas operations, which are discussed in the following sections.
-Subsequently, the present guidance briefly assesses the issue of CH4 emissions from biogas facilities, which are also considered as technology-related emissions and therefore fall under the revised mandate of the Task Force on Techno-economic Issues.
+6. According to basic estimates, about 40 per cent of global $CH_4$ emissions come from biogenic (natural) sources, such as wetlands, while the remaining 60 per cent come from to anthropogenic sources.
+Atmospheric $CH_4$ concentration has tripled since the beginning of industrialization in 1750. $CH_4$ emission growth is highly related to increasing emissions from human activities, such as agriculture, fossil fuel production and solid waste and wastewater treatment, while agriculture is the largest anthropogenic source of global $CH_4$ emissions.

+7. Nowadays, around 50 per cent of anthropogenic $CH_4$ emissions are generated by activities in agriculture (mainly due to livestock farming and enteric $CH_4$ formation by cattle and sheep, or emissions from liquid manure and rice production).
+Gases from municipal solid waste landfills and oil and gas production are the largest non-agricultural sources of $CH_4$ emissions.

+8. As an example, in the European Union, since 1990, actions have been implemented to reduce $CH_4$ emissions, which, in combination with the introduction of structural measures, have led to a decrease in $CH_4$ emissions of about 37 per cent within the European Union region.
+However, said decrease is mainly driven by the reduction of both waste stored in landfills and coal mining activities, which directly affected $CH_4$ emission levels in Europe.
+At the global level, there has been a continuous increase in anthropogenic $CH_4$ emissions from agricultural activities, fossil fuel extraction and waste landfills.
+Hence, significant potential exists for $CH_4$ emission reduction, especially a number of options regarding landfill emissions and natural gas operations, which are discussed in the following sections.
+Subsequently, the present guidance briefly assesses the issue of $CH_4$ emissions from biogas facilities, which are also considered as technology-related emissions and therefore fall under the revised mandate of the Task Force on Techno-economic Issues.
 Agricultural emissions, although highly relevant, are not considered in the present guidance because agricultural sources are the competence of the Task Force on Reactive Nitrogen.